JohnEstropia/CoreStore/README.md

 ### Custom migrations

-Before CoreStore 4.0, the only way to implement custom migrations is to use Core Data's standard method: declaring entity mappings through *.xcmappingmodel* files.
-Starting CoreStore 4.0, new ways to declare migration mappings have been added:

-- `InferredSchemaMappingProvider`: The default mapping provider which tries to infer model migration between two `DynamicSchema` versions either by searching all *.xcmappingmodel* files from `Bundle.allBundles`, or by relying on lightweight migration if possible.
-- `XcodeSchemaMappingProvider`: A mapping provider which loads entity mappings from *.xcmappingmodel* files in a specified `Bundle`.
+CoreStore offers several ways to declare migration mappings:

 - `CustomSchemaMappingProvider`: A mapping provider that infers mapping initially, but also accepts custom mappings for specified entities.
 This was added to support custom migrations with `CoreStoreObject`s as well, but may also be used with `NSManagedObject`s.
+- `XcodeSchemaMappingProvider`: A mapping provider which loads entity mappings from *.xcmappingmodel* files in a specified `Bundle`.
+- `InferredSchemaMappingProvider`: The default mapping provider which tries to infer model migration between two `DynamicSchema` versions either by searching all *.xcmappingmodel* files from `Bundle.allBundles`, or by relying on lightweight migration if possible.

 These mapping providers conform to `SchemaMappingProvider` and can be passed to `SQLiteStore`'s initializer:
 ```swift